devWRM/mm1/README.md

 https://github.com/devWRM/mm1

-* cd into the mm1 directory then run: npm start
+* cd into the mm1 directory
+* if using npm run:
+    npm install
+    npm start
+* if using yarn run:
+    yarn install
+    yarn start

 ## Future Features

 * give players the ability to adjust the number of numbers that are used (select difficulty level)